jessonfoo/p001/week_3/3_manipulating_js_objects_solo_challenge/readme.md

 }
 ```

+## Release 0: Run the tests
-You will find driver code in the [my_solution.js](./my_solution.js) file associated with this challenge.
+You will find driver test code in the [my_solution.js](./my_solution.js) file associated with this challenge.
 Run the code either
 from the command line using Node.js or by pasting the code of this
 entire file into your browser console.
 All tests will log `true`
 in the console when they pass--`false`, otherwise.

-Follow the steps below to make the tests pass and complete the challenge.
-The order of the steps corresponds to the order of the tests.
-After completing
-each step, run your code to be certain that the next test has passed.

-When all of the tests have passed, your final `terah` object will be logged to the console.
+## Release 1: Pseudocode
+After you run the file, write pseudocode for passing the each failing test in the pseudocode section of the `my_solution.js` file.
+Write pseudocude using the tips on style in calpoly's [pseudocode standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html).
+Make sure your pseudocode is broken down to easily implementable steps.

+## Release 2: Initial Solution
+Turn your pseudocode into code by translating each step into code until the test passes.

+You'll want to follow the outline below:
 1. Define a variable adam and use object literal notation to assign this variable
    the value of a JavaScript Object object with no properties.